LRT Line 2 (Metro Manila): Rolling stock

 The line runs sixteen electric multiple units made in South Korea by Hyundai Rotem powered by Toshiba-made VVVF inverters.
 The trains came in together with the fourth package during the system's construction.
 The four-car trains have a capacity of 1,628 passengers, which is more than the normal capacity of the rolling stock of Lines 1 and 3.
 The trains are capable of running at a maximum design speed of 80 km/h, but only run at a maximum operational speed of 60 km/h.
 These trains prominently use wrap advertising.

 In 2017, the entire train fleet was retrofitted with the TUBE (formerly known as PARDS), a passenger information system powered by LCD screens installed near the ceiling of the train that shows news, advertisements, current train location, arrivals and station layouts.

 In 2019, the train ventilation was upgraded to replace the aging air-conditioning units and to alleviate complaints of the commuters for uncomfortable hot rides.
 Two years later, three train sets underwent refurbishment and resulted in new fitted propulsion systems and train monitoring systems from Woojin Industrial Systems.

 The LRTA is also acquiring 14 additional train sets by 2020 to augment the existing 18 sets, due to the expected increase of passengers ahead of the East Extension, and the West Extension.
 The purchase however was delayed to 2022.
+No updates were made as of 2024.

 Included in the design-and-build contract of the west extension is the procurement of five four-car train sets.

 Depot

 The line maintains an at-grade depot in Barangay Santolan in Pasig, near Santolan station in the side of Barangay Calumpang in Marikina.
-The depot occupies approximately 10 ha of space and serves as the headquarters for light and heavy maintenance of the line.
+The depot occupies approximately 10 ha of space and serves as the headquarters for light and heavy maintenance.
 Due to its location in a flood-prone area, the depot was raised 2 m above ground level.
 It is connected to the mainline network by a spur line.

 The depot is capable of storing 24 sets of electric multiple units, with the option to expand to include more vehicles as demand arises.
 They are parked on several sets of tracks, which converge onto the spur route and later on to the main network.

-There are eight decommissioned 1000 class and one set of 1100 class trains formerly used in LRT Line 1 being stored in this depot due to the expansion of the Line 1 depot in Parañaque.
+There are eight decommissioned 1000 class and one set of 1100 class trains formerly used in LRT Line 1 being stored in this depot due to the non-availability of stabling tracks to store the new 13000 class trains at the Line 1 depot in Parañaque.